intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

 .. tabs::
    .. tab:: PyTorch 2.1

-      To enable BigDL-LLM for Intel GPUs with PyTorch 2.1, here're several prerequisite steps for tools installation and environment preparation:
+      To enable BigDL-LLM for Intel GPUs with PyTorch 2.1, here are several prerequisite steps for tools installation and environment preparation:

       * Step 1: Install Intel GPU Driver version >= stable_775_20_20231219.
-Highly recommend installing the latest version of intel-i915-dkms using apt.
+We highly recommend installing the latest version of intel-i915-dkms using apt.

         .. seealso::